Congress sends Biden historic gun safety legislation, with GOP support - NewsBreak

 WASHINGTON — Congress on Friday cleared the most comprehensive federal gun safety legislation in nearly 30 years, a bipartisan package that will now head to President Joe Biden’s desk for his signature.

-In a 65-33 vote , the bill , comprising eight provisions, passed the U.S. Senate late Thursday.
+In a 65-33 vote , the bill , comprised of eight provisions, passed the U.S. Senate late Thursday.
 The House on Friday joined, approving the Senate’s bill 234-193 , with 14 Republicans joining all Democrats.

-Maria Elvira Salazar was the only Florida Republican House member to vote for the bill.
-All of the state’s Democratic representatives were “yea” votes.

 “We did something exceptional in the Senate,” Democratic Sen. Chris Murphy of Connecticut, the lead negotiator on the gun control legislation, said on Twitter .